Racism in association football: Chile

 Emilio Rentería, of Colombian-Venezuelan origin was forced off the field crying due to extreme racial abuse during a game played in the Chilean league.
 After scoring a goal against the opposing team, Renteria celebrated on the side of the pitch.
 After this the crowd began to chant numerous racist slurs forcing him to leave the game.
 Chilean senator later apologized to Renteria and made a joint effort to grow awareness for the problem in Chile.

 Ecuador

 In the 2006 World Cup held in Germany, The Ecuadorian team was the target of racism by an Argentinian commentator.
-The commentator was said to have commented on the color of the Ecuadorians' dark skin.
-After this statement, the commentator continued, saying that the Ecuadorian team were not real Ecuadorians, and were from Nigeria.
+The commentator was said to have commented on the color of the mainly Afro-Ecuadorian squad, later saying that team were not real Ecuadorians, and were from Nigeria.
 His comments started an uproar in Ecuador over national identity.

 Paraguay

 Club Olimpia fans have been caught on camera uttering the word "monkey" at opposing Brazilian players Gabriel Barbosa and Gabriel Batista at a Copa Liberatadores quarterfinals match against Flamengo in 2021.
 Olimpia has been fined for the incident.

+Shortly before Paraguay's round of 16 match against France in the 2026 FIFA World Cup, former Paraguayan goalkeeper José Luis Chilavert said that Paraguay will face "a squad from Africa" when playing France.
+Philippe Diallo, the French Football Federation president, denounced the remarks as racist.
+French player Kylian Mbappe later criticized racist comments made by Paraguayan politician Celeste Amarilla directed at him as "despicable" and "not worthy of her position"; Amarilla described Mbappe as "an illiterate brute, a Cameroonian pretending to be French, and educated by chimpanzees".